columbia/dvh-asplos-ae/README.md

 ## Troubleshooting
-* If you got an error when building QEMU like this,
+* If you got an error related to missing packages when building Linux or QEMU like this,
 ```
 # ./configure --target-list=x86_64-softmmu && make clean && make -j
 ERROR: glib-2.40 gthread-2.0 is required to compile QEMU